abughalib/LookingForTeam-discord-bot/README.md

 _EDSM, ELITE BGS and QuickChart are copyright of their respective owners_

-_Elite: Dangerous © 2012, 2013 Frontier Developments plc.
-All rights reserved._
+_Elite Dangerous © 1984 - 2022 Frontier Developments Plc_